elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

     registry:
     url: https://dans.knaw.nl/en/
   - name: Erasmus MC COVID-19 cohort-associated connected datasets study
-    description: As part of a multidisciplinary consortium (https://recodid.eu/), the study aimed at connecting clinical-epidemiological (CE) data with further datasets from research on many other aspects of SARS-CoV-2.
+    description: As part of the multidisciplinary [ReCoDID](https://recodid.eu/) consortium, the study aimed at connecting clinical-epidemiological (CE) data with further datasets from research on many other aspects of SARS-CoV-2.
     how_to_access: Research data sets can be accessed through the Cohort Browser.